NFhbar/CTA-Surface-Fit/README.md

 ## Motivation

-The [Cherenkov Telescope Array](https://www.cta-observatory.org/) is a prototype telescope compromised of several independent mirror panels.
+The [Cherenkov Telescope Array](https://www.cta-observatory.org/) is a prototype telescope comprised of several independent mirror panels.
 This software allows for the fitting of measured points on a given mirror panel based on a [regression algorithm](https://github.com/NFhbar/CTA-Surface-Fit/blob/master/resources/3.%20Chi%20Definition.pdf) in order to determine the accuracy of the panel as related to the theoretical shape.